#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Read more on AVMs in other parts of the body.
+Though they are most common in the brain, AVMs can also occur in other parts of the body.

 In brain AVMs, the circulation pattern of blood is abnormal.
 The blood bypasses the capillaries and travels directly from the arteries to the veins through a tangle of abnormally formed, small, irregular vessels.
 This direct connection prevents the blood from slowing down, losing pressure and releasing oxygen to the body.

 This can cause several problems in the brain, including stroke, abnormal fluid balance, hydrocephalus or, in rare cases, heart failure.

 The experts at Boston Children’s Hospital Cerebrovascular Surgery and Interventions Center treat brain arteriovenous malformations and other cerebrovascular conditions.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”